 Yesterday the 23 of November, Thai people have celebrated the beautiful Loy Krathong festival.
-Late evening after working hours, all the rivers, klongs, lakes, ponds are crowded with people who drop the kratong to celebrate the water goddess, but also apologize for polluting the waters.
-All the rivers, klongs, lakes are crowded with people who drop the kratong to celebrate the water goddess and gods, but also apologize for polluting the waters.
+Late evening after working hours, all the rivers, klongs, lakes, ponds are crowded with people who drop the kratong to celebrate the water goddess, and gods but also to apologize for polluting them.
 Many believe that this is the symbolic moment to “float” all anger and grudges, and putting a nail or a lock of hair (some put money) in it is considered as a way to get rid of its dark side and take a new start only with good feelings.
 Make a wish but don’t take your Kratong out of your sight until you can’t see it anymore and if the candle is still lit it means a year of luck.
 Romanticism is also invited to Loy Krathong where lovers or those in search of a loved one make a wish before dropping the kratong.

 When is it?